genestack/user-docs/docs/user-guide/doc-odm-user-guide/setup.md

 ![40Curator.png](doc-odm-user-guide/images/40Curator.png)
 <figcaption>Curators with Manage Group permissions can edit the Curator groups.
 Users can add and remove users, edit permissions and even delete groups</figcaption>

 * **Curators without Manage Groups permissions**: Curators without the permission to manage groups, can still explore and edit data.
-However, adding or removing users within groups (including the Curator Group) is unavailable.
+However, adding or removing users within groups (including the Curator Group) is unavailable

 ![31CuratorLim.png](doc-odm-user-guide/images/31CuratorLim.png)
 <figcaption>Member of the curator groups but without Manage Groups permissions can still have access to data and curation options, however, users cannot add or remove members</figcaption>